ammein/custom-code-editor/README.md

 ![Save Options](https://media.giphy.com/media/dsvKmzLZID4CyrRNWu/giphy.gif)

-In MongoDB, you will see this data directly on `type : apostrophe-user` :
+In MongoDB, you will see this data directly in `type : apostrophe-user`:
 ```json
 "customCodeEditor" : {
     "highlightActiveLine" : false
 }
 ```

 > NOTE : Save options will not apply to all users.
-It will load current users saves options and apply it to all editors.
-This will brings each types of users to their own desired options.
+It will load current users saved options and apply it to all editors.
+This will allow each users to their own desired options.

 ## Reset Options
 You can also reset all options.
-This will remove current saves options and change it to default module options settings.
+This will remove current saves options and change it to the default module options settings.
 Let say you have follows save options demonstration above, you simply click `Reset` like example below :

 ![Reset Options](https://media.giphy.com/media/RhYUiFiT5xoxM8cvIj/giphy.gif)

-> NOTE : This will only affect to current logged in user only.
-It will not removes any other users options.
+> NOTE : This will affect the currently logged in user only.
+It will not remove any other user's options.

 ## Modify Options
-What if you want to add your own help text, you could simply done it in project level module like this :
+What if you want to add your own help text?
+You could simply done it in project level module like this :
 ```js
 // In custom-code-editor/index.js :
 module.exports = {